-If you submit a proxy but do not indicate any voting instructions, the persons named as proxies will vote the shares of common stock represented thereby for the election as a Class I Director of the person whose name and biography appears below.
-In the event that either of Karen Roter Davis and Jared Isaacman should become unable to serve, or for good cause will not serve as a director, it is intended that votes will be cast for a substitute nominee designated by the Board or the Board may elect to reduce its size.
-The Board has no reason to believe that either of Karen Roter Davis or Jared Isaacman will be unable to serve if elected.
-Each of Karen Roter Davis and Jared Isaacman has consented to being named in this proxy statement and to serve if elected.
+If you submit a proxy but do not indicate any voting instructions, the persons named as proxies will vote the shares of common stock represented thereby for the election as a Class II Director of the person whose name and biography appears below.
+In the event that any of Christopher N. Cruz, Seth Dallaire, and Sarah Grover should become unable to serve, or for good cause will not serve as a director, it is intended that votes will be cast for a substitute nominee designated by the Board or the Board may elect to reduce its size.
+The Board has no reason to believe that any of Christopher N. Cruz, Seith Dallaire, or Sarah Grover will be unable to serve if elected.
+Each of Christopher N. Cruz, Seth Dallaire, and Sarah Grover has consented to being named in this proxy statement and to serve if elected.

 In connection with the IPO of our Class A common stock in June 2020, we entered into a Stockholders Agreement with Searchlight and Rook (as amended from time to time, the "Stockholders Agreement").
-As of April 17, 2024, Rook beneficially owned 29.42% of our Class A common stock (including (i) LLC Interests redeemable or exchangeable by Rook for shares of Class A common stock pursuant to the Shift4 Payments LLC Agreement and (ii) any shares of Class C common stock beneficially owned by Rook) and is currently entitled to designate two nominees for election to our Board.
-Rook has designated Mr. J. Isaacman (by virtue of his role as Chief Executive Officer) as a Class I director nominee for election to our Board and also previously designated Mr. D. Isaacman, a current Class III director, as its nominee to the Board.
+As of April 22, 2025, Rook beneficially owned 24.7% of our Class A common stock (including (i) LLC Interests redeemable or exchangeable by Rook for shares of Class A common stock pursuant to the Shift4 Payments LLC Agreement and (ii) any shares of Class C common stock beneficially owned by Rook) and is currently entitled to designate one nominee for election to our Board.
+Rook has previously designated Mr. J. Isaacman (by virtue of his role as Chief Executive Officer), a current Class I director and Mr. D. Isaacman, a current Class III director, as its nominees to the Board.
 For more information, see "Corporate Governance-Stockholders Agreement."